p4zaa/p4zaa/README.md

 <details>
     <summary>Dear myself 💌</summary>
+:'> When you're feeling down or having a tough day, remember that this is just a moment, not the end.
+You and I can get through it together.
+Take a deep breath and let go of the worries that weigh you down.
+Imagine a garden of flowers, given to you with love, from yourself to yourself. 🌞 <br/>
-> If u r feeling sad or having a bad day 😥 this is not the end, this is not ur life supposed to be 😔 we can do it together, you and me 💕 all you need to do is nothing- just relax and forget things that bother you 🐾 let it flow through 🙂 here the flower for you, not just a flower but a garden of flowers! 🌞 from me, yourself 😊
+here the flower for you, not just a flower but a garden of flowers! 🌞 from me, yourself 😊
 </details>